Amen! Thank you so much for those encouraging words. Blessings and Peace!

 Help me to be reminded of this every minute of every day.
 In Jesus’ name amen.

 Sometimes we cannot see our blessings because we are looking in the wrong direction.
 When under repeated attacks by the enemy, find opportunities to bring total order out of those chaotic battles.
 The kingdom of God is built by order and by this order, the worlds were framed.
 (Hebrews 11:13) To receive the maximum benefit from this; your life requires divine order.
-There is no other way.
+This is the right way.
 (Colossians 2:5)

 A scripture to read that will also help is Psalm 31—The Lord a Fortress in Adversity.